Applications will open for Salon 1 on December 28th 2020 and run through January 11, 2021.

 Katie Avila Loughmiller, interdisciplinary social practice artist.
 Co-founder of LUNA (Latinas Unidas eN Ias Artes).
 She serves as the Arts Project Coordinator for the Milwaukee Public Library.
 She is also a founding member of Heard Space and also a founding member of We Heard We’re Funny, a multimedia performance arts collective based in Milwaukee. http://www.katieloughmiller.com/

-Applicants agree to:
+All applicants agree to:

-- Attend roundtable discussion with audio recording
+- Attend a virtual roundtable discussion with audio/visual recording.

 Who can apply: